teamcolab/covid-modal/readme.txt

 We tried hard to scope our styles and class structure in such a way as to not conflict with custom themes however we cannot 100% avoid style collisions.
 If the site styles and the modal styles conflict, you may need to add additional styles or override provided styles to customize to your specific WordPress site.

-We suggest that you do this in your theme.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is stored in the /assets directory.